This section describes the steps needed to set-up a node. Some familiarity with Linux systems is required.

 Here is a nutshell description of the tasks that you need to perform in order to get a running Node, detailed instruction follows below.

-- Install Linux and the ethoscope node platform: any archlinux based distro will work but we strongly recommend to use Manjaro Linux.
+- Install Linux and the ethoscope node platform: any archlinux based distro will work but we strongly recommend using Manjaro Linux.
 Please note that non-arch distros are not supported and we cannot offer any help if you decide to run your node on a different platform.
-You will need a 4GB USB thumb-drive for the installation.
+You will need a 4GB USB thumb drive for the installation.

 Installing on a regular PC

-The node does not need to perform any CPU intensive operation but needs to serve as a WEB server and transfer data.
-The recommend settings are:
+The node does not need to perform any CPU-intensive operation but needs to serve as a WEB server and transfer data.
+The recommended settings are:

-- At least 4GB Ram - 16 reccomended
+- At least 4GB Ram - 16 recommended

 - An SSD hard drive of at least 128GB to run the Operating System